b0cal/miel/doc/technical/choices.md

 In order to track progress through the project, we need a project management system allowing us to know what needs to be done and what has been done.
-Moreover submitting new features should be done in a standardized why to keep better track of the history
+Moreover submitting new features should be done in a standardized why to keep better track of the history.

 ### Rationale